ucla-oarc-mobile/casa-on-rails-docker/README.md

   * DB seeding is very weird, and simply assumes that if your admin user exists, the db has been seeded.
   * the production db info is overwritten at each startup
-  * the elasticsearch configuration currently allows only one casa to be connected to the same ES instance.
   * etc..

 ## Copyright